Daily at Dawn

-Daily at Dawn is an Australian sitcom that was first broadcast in 1981 on the Seven Network.
+Daily at Dawn is an Australian television sitcom that was first broadcast in 1981 on the Seven Network.
 The series was written and produced by Gary Reilly and Tony Sattler, who were also writers of popular Australian comedy series The Naked Vicar Show and Kingswood Country.

 Synopsis

 The series was set in the office of a metropolitan morning newspaper called The Sun, and followed the lives of the journalists who worked there.